 Insects also lack closed blood vessels; instead, they have a long, thin, perforated tube along the top of the body ( the “dorsal aorta”) that functions like a heart, and pumps hemolymph toward the head, thus driving the circulation of the internal fluids.
 The nervous system consists of a ventral nerve cords that runs the length of the body, with several ganglia and branches along the way.

 An ant worker is less than one millionth the size of a human being, but if you weighed all of the ants in the world they would be about the same poundage as all of the human beings in the world.
 Ants feast on insects and spiders and they clean up ninety percent of their dead bodies dragging them back to their nests for food.
 Ants spread seeds around the world and they move more soil than earthworms.
 They live deep in the ground and high up in the trees.
+Whilst this is true, some homeowners may have seen some ants in their backyards.
+Ants can become a nuisance when there seems to be an infestation of them.
+They don’t cause a lot of damage, but they can distrupt the soil around plants.
+This can have an impact on the growth of the plant.
+If these ants seem to be causing some problems, homeowners could always visit https://www.lawncare.net/service-areas/michigan/ to see if they could remove this problem.
+Hopefully, that will keep plants safe.
 Ants, termites, stingless bees and polybiine wasps make up an astonishing eighty percent of the insect biomass.
 (Photo: Alex Wild www.alexanderwild.com)

 Ants are as social as humans, which probably accounts for their success as a species.
 An ant colony is a superorganism, a social unit.
 As long as the queen lives, the gene pool is secure.
 The individual worker, warrior, caregiver is nonreproductive and completely expendable.
 The colony is immortal, churning out queens and males year after year.
 Solitary insects are pioneers.
 They can go to strange places and live for a long time.
 Ant colonies take time to grow and they move slowly but once they get going it is difficult to halt their progress.